Prospective Graduate Students

 • Studying social determinants of health, mental health services, implementation science, and/or library and information science

-• Translating materials from English to Spanish and Chinese
+• Translating materials from English to Spanish

 • Managing and analyzing quantitative and qualitative data